36 Career Overall Rank

-As time has progressed since its incorporation in 1987, the Warlayirti art centre,has become increasingly dependent upon a dwindling band of older artists able to mentor younger artists and command high prices.
-For a period at the end of her life Eubena was Balgo’s 'grand matriarch and number one painter' (Mahood 2005: 16), whose paintings were always in great demand both in Australia and internationally.
-For some time it seemed that the older she became, the more she painted, however she passed away in 2013 having left a significant artistic legacy.
+As time has progressed since its incorporation in 1987, the Warlayirti art centre has become increasingly dependent upon a dwindling band of older artists able to mentor younger artists and command high prices.
+For a period at the end of her life, Eubena was Balgo’s 'grand matriarch and number one painter' (Mahood 2005: 16), whose paintings were always in great demand both in Australia and internationally.
+For some time it seemed that the older she became, the more she painted.
+However, she passed away in 2013 having left a significant artistic legacy.
 The large volume of gestural often fairly repetitive work she produced over the last five years of her life, and the premium prices being charged for her work on the primary market, made the secondary market a better option for those seeking distinctive works at good value.
-Following her death however, works could only be procured from the secopndary market and, as a result, Eubena Nampitjin was the 17th most successful artist in 2015 with 10 of the 11 works offered finding willing buyers and her best works that year achieving her 12th and 15th highest results ever at auction.
+Following her death, works could only be procured from the secondary market and, as a result, Eubena Nampitjin was the 17th most successful artist in 2015 with 10 of the 11 works offered finding willing buyers and her best works that year achieving her 12th and 15th highest results ever at auction.

-Eventually, in her later, and final period, the dots in her works have become so gestural and painterly in their application that they are more or less indistinguishable, and the colours used have been confined to basically red, yellow, pink and white.
-Eubena has also combined blue with white in a number works produced between 2007 and 2009.
+Eventually, in her later, and final period, the dots in her works have become so gestural and painterly in their application that they are more or less indistinguishable, and the colours used have been confined to mostly red, yellow, pink and white.
+Eubena has also combined blue with white in a number of works produced between 2007 and 2009.
 These paintings, especially when large, exhibit a haptic rhythm that excites the beholder such that, even though there is quite a large supply from this period, the better images still fetch very reasonable prices both on the primary and secondary market.
-Eubena’s fourth to seventh highest prices at auction, were for large works from this final period.
-Interestingly Untitled 1999, currently her eighth highest price, held the artist’s record until eclipsed in 2004 by the work that still stands as her highest sale at auction.
+Eubena’s fifth to eighth highest prices at auction, were for large works from this final period.
+Interestingly Untitled 1999, currently her ninth highest price, held the artist’s record until eclipsed in 2004 by the work that still stands as her highest sale at auction.

 In general, the more static the image and the smaller the work, the less value has been attached to it.
-When looking at the average price per size of her paintings, while leaving out the two highest priced early works which tend to skew the results, prices tend to be principally size related.
+While leaving out the two highest priced early works which tend to skew the results, prices tend to be principally size related.

 Eubena's fortunes at auction have been mixed since the beginning of 2004.
 Prior to this her career success rate was 70%.
-While her 2004 results saw this drop to 65% with only nine of the 16 works on offer selling, it was by far her most successful year in terms of turnover generating $214,359 in sales.
-Since then 109 paintings have been offered of which 64 have sold with 2010 being her most disappointing year in terms of sales clearance during which only four of 23 works found a new home, and 2015 being he most successful.
-With many of the failures carrying estimates above $25,000 and as high as $80,000 these results are clearly indicative of an overheated market for the works of an artist who was still actively painting.
+While her 2004 results saw this drop to 65%, with only nine of the 16 works on offer selling, it was by far her most successful year in terms of turnover generating $214,359 in sales.
+2010 was her most disappointing year in terms of sales clearance, with only four of 23 works finding a new home.
+With many of the failures carrying estimates above $25,000 and as high as $80,000, these results are clearly indicative of an overheated market for the works of an artist who was still actively painting at the time.
 Nevertheless quality works can still command high prices.
 A good example was Millagudoo in the Great Sandy Desert 1995 which established the artist’s third highest record when sold at Sotheby’s in July 2009 for $45,600 (Lot 49).
-In 2011, four good sales come in at around the $15,000 - 25,000 price range.
-The three of nine works that failed to sell all carried estimates far above this.
-Fifteen works were offered in 2012 and nine of these sold at an average of $8,956 each, though none of these etered he 10 best results to date..
-Nevertheless she was the 18th most successful artist of that year against her career standing at 38th.
+In 2011 and Near Jupiter Well in the Great Sandy Desert 1995 which sold at Sotheby's in New York in 2019 for $AUD50,712, her fourth best result.

 Born at Yalantijirri near Well 33 on the Canning Stock Route, Eubena Nampitjin moved to the Catholic mission that had been established 5 years earlier near the northern reaches of Lake Gregory in 1948.
 In 1962 the mission moved to Wirrimanu (Balgo Hills) where there was a more permanent water supply and thereafter became a melting pot of tribal peoples drawn from the cusp of the Tanami and Great Sandy Deserts.
 The Wangkajunga, Walmajarri, Kukata, Walpiri, Ngarti and Djaru people congregated there as life became more and more difficult on their traditional land.